onflow/flow-js-testing/docs/generator.md

 ### Generate New Test Suit

-Another handy command will create a test suit file for your with all necessary imports and setup for describe block.
+Create a test suit file for your project with all necessary imports and setup for describe blocks.
-You can start writing your asserts and expectations without worrying about proper setup:
+You can start writing your asserts and expectations right away:

 ```shell
 npx flow-js-testing make [name]